Invadermonky/AttributeKeeper/README.md

 ---

 ## ✨ Experience
 Attribute Keeper also includes an Experience Keeper feature, allowing users to define xp behavior on respawn.
+Options include:
+- Retaining all experience
-This includes retaining all experience, losing a set amount of experience, losing a percentage of total experience, and setting a maximum amount of experience that can be kept.
+- Losing a set amount of experience
+- Losing a percentage of total experience
+- Setting a maximum amount of experience players can respawn with

 ---